 “Jakob is a member of The Kings,” I said.

 “Who are The Kings?” she asked.

 I’d told her about them before, but it wasn’t surprising that she’d forgotten.
-Alzheimer’s typically affected short term memory first.
-She could recount with perfect detail the dress I’d worn during a fifth-grade recital, but if I asked her what she’d eaten for breakfast yesterday, there was only about a 40% chance that she’d remember.
+Alzheimer’s typically affected short-term memory first.
+She could recount with perfect detail the dress I wore during a fifth-grade recital, but if I asked her what she had for breakfast yesterday, she might not be able to answer me.

 “They’re a motorcycle club in town,” I said.
-“They think that someone working here might be stealing the residents’ medication and replacing them with placebos so they can sell the drugs in town.”
+“They think that someone working here might be stealing the residents’ medications and replacing them with placebos so they can sell the drugs in town.”